Boulton and Park: Thomas Ernest Boulton

 Thomas Ernest Boulton—commonly known as Ernest—was born on 18 December 1847 at Kings Road, Tottenham, Middlesex (now London); he was the older of two boys who survived past infancy.
 His parents were Thomas Alfred Boulton, a wine merchant, and his wife, Mary Ann (née Levick).
-The Boultons had three other sons who died of tuberculosis when babies; Ernest was a sickly baby who his parents also thought had the condition.
-During his childhood he also developed a fistula in his rectum which needed surgery.
+The Boultons had three other sons who died of tuberculosis in infancy; Ernest was a sickly baby who his parents thought also had the condition.
+During childhood he also developed a fistula in his rectum which needed surgery.

 Neil McKenna, who wrote a biography of Boulton and Park, described Boulton as "pretty with his blue-violet eyes, large as saucers in his pale face, and his dark hair cascading in baby curls"; McKenna notes that as a child, Boulton was often mistaken for a baby girl.
 From the time he was six Boulton began dressing up and acting as a girl, often as a parlourmaid.
 He once dressed up and served his unknowing grandmother at the dinner table.
 When he left the room, she commented to Boulton's mother "I wonder, having sons, that you have so flippant a girl about you".

 As Boulton grew up he continued cross-dressing, a practice about which his parents were indulgent.
 When he was about eighteen his father discussed a potential career in the professions, but Boulton said he wanted to work in the theatre.
 His father got his way, and in 1866 Boulton began work as a clerk at the Islington branch of the London and County Bank.
 He did not like the work, and his attendance was often sporadic; he resigned from the position soon after his employers had written to Boulton's father to question whether his son was suitable for the bank.
 Boulton was homosexual and was known to his friends as Stella, although sometimes also by Miss Ernestine Edwards.
 In 1867 he was arrested with his friend Martin Cumming in the Haymarket—a known venue for prostitution—when they were wearing dresses and soliciting men for sex; no charges were brought.
 He was arrested again a few weeks later for the same offence, this time with a man called Campbell, a transvestite male prostitute who went under the sobriquet Lady Jane Grey.
 The two appeared at Marlborough Street Magistrates Court where they were fined.